lcstrang/lcstrang.github.io/cv.md

 **PhD** in astrophysics at the [University of Melbourne](www.unimelb.edu.au) (2017 -)

 * Published four papers (excluding papers authored solely through collaboration membership) with one additional paper in prep.
-* Lead international team within LIGO-Virgo-KAGRA (LVK) collaboration searching for continuous gravitational waves
+* Led international team within LIGO-Virgo-KAGRA (LVK) collaboration searching for continuous gravitational waves
 * Developed a new, analytic model for X-ray plateaux following short Gamma-Ray Bursts (sGRBs)
 * Inferred central engine parameters using custom model for sGRB afterglows
 * Contributed to two short-author analyses using public LIGO data searching for continuous gravitational waves